Student's Bill of Rights & Options in Brief

 Advocacy and Counseling

-- CEASE, Counseling Center, LoGrasso Hall, (716) 673-3424: Campus, Education, Awareness, Support, and Effect (CEASE) is the violence prevention – victim services program at Fredonia.
-CEASE provides advocacy and referrals for Fredonia students that are survivors of sexual and interpersonal violence.
+- Prevention, Advocacy, and Wellness Services (PAWS), Counseling Center, LoGrasso Hall, (716) 673-3424: is the violence prevention – victim services program at Fredonia.
+PAWS provides advocacy and referrals for Fredonia students that are survivors of sexual and interpersonal violence.
 We can answer questions, offer emotional support, and provide referrals for legal, medical, judicial, and counseling options.